 - Oops!Something went wrong.Please try again later.

-– Manuscript highlights need for the rational design of vaccines and therapies that address the gaps in natural antibody response –
+– Manuscript highlights the importance of molecular surveillance of SARS-CoV-2 immune evasion and rational design of vaccines and antibody therapies for COVID-19 –

-VIR-7831 (GSK4182136) is a monoclonal antibody that has shown the ability to neutralize SARS-CoV-2 live virus in vitro.
-The antibody binds to an epitope on SARS-CoV-2 that is shared with SARS-CoV-1 (also known as SARS), indicating that the epitope is highly conserved, which may make it more difficult for escape mutants to develop.
-VIR-7831/GSK4182136 has been engineered to enhance lung bioavailability and have an extended half-life.
+VIR-7831 is a monoclonal antibody that has shown the ability to neutralize SARS-CoV-2 live virus in vitro and in vivo.
+The antibody binds to an epitope on SARS-CoV-2 that is shared with SARS-CoV-1 (also known as SARS), indicating that the epitope is highly conserved, which may make it more difficult for resistance to develop.
+VIR-7831 has been engineered with the potential to enhance lung bioavailability and have an extended half-life.

 About Vir Biotechnology